Skip to main content

 You’ve successfully configured the input values of the Stack’s Content for your Context.

-Repeat the process with the inputs of other Content, Plugins, or Actions if you wish to configure them as Context.
+Repeat the process with the inputs of other Content, Plugins, Workflows or Actions if you wish to configure them as Context.

 Users can now create an Application or Infrastructure using the input values you defined in your Workspace Context!